aditichadha/aditichadha/README.md

 🎓 During my pursuit of a Master's in Data Analytics Engineering at Northeastern University, I delved into a spectrum of projects, ranging from in-depth data analysis to crafting machine learning algorithms from the ground up.
 This academic journey not only broadened my skill set but also honed my proficiency in various tools and programming languages, all geared towards extracting meaningful and methodical insights from data.

 🚀 Eager to connect with like-minded enthusiasts, I'm here to share experiences, collaborate on exciting projects, and collectively expand our knowledge.
-Let's embark on this data-driven journey together!

 Here are some ideas to get you started: